akjmicro/dclang/README.md

 RPN means "Reverse Polish Notation".
 That means everything uses a 'point-free-form', and there are no parenthesis, since there is a completely level order of operation.
-Operators operate on stack operands immediately, and leave the result on the stack immediately.
+Words operate on stack operands immediately, and leave the result on the stack immediately.
 This makes the interpreter/parser not only simple but faster than one that has to do computational gymnastics around parsing things like braces or parenthesis,